There's no telling when a teacher's influence will ever end (photo).

-In some cases this can be so powerful an influence that it can even change the definition of what constitutes a "tradition" in organ playing.
+In some cases this can be so powerful an influence that it can overshadow and dominate a teacher's influence and even change over time the definition of what constitutes a "tradition" in organ playing.

-Therefore, having a traceable lineage back to some famous musician does not give us a bulletproof guarantee that everything we've learned from our teachers is identical in every respect to some "tradition."
+Therefore having a traceable pedagogical lineage back to some famous musician does not give us a bulletproof guarantee that everything we've learned from our teachers is identical in every respect to some "tradition."

-What it DOES do, is that it creates a responsibility on each of us to be better, to practice more, to be the best we can, and to spread our message as far as we can.
+What it DOES do -- is place a responsibility upon each of us to be better, to practice and study until we're the best we can be, to strive for excellence always, and to spread our message as far as we can.